msadowski20/web-scraping-challenge/README.md

 # web-scraping-challenge
 This is the repository for the web-scraping-challenge homework assignment.

+All of the files related to the assignment are located in the Mission_to_mars folder.

 The repository includes the app.py file which contains the flask app, the jupyter notebook which contains all of the work done to write the python code, and the scrape_mars.py file which contains the final scraping code for the flask app.
 There is a templates folder which contains the index.html file that renders the web results from the scraping app.

 The images folder contains all of the screenshot images of the final application.